-The cast iron exhaust manifolds direct exhaust gasesfrom the combustion chambers to the exhaust system.
-The left side exhaust manifold has a port for the EGR valve inlet pipe.
+The cast iron exhaust manifolds direct exhaust gases from the combustion chambers to the exhaust system.

 Valve Train

 Motion is transmitted from the camshaft through the hydraulic roller valve lifters and the tubular valve pushrods to the roller type valve rocker arms.
 The roller type valve rocker arm pivots on a needle type bearing to open the valve.
 The valve rocker arms for each bank of cylinders are mounted to a one-piece valve rocker arm support.
 Each valve rocker arm is retained on the valve rocker arm support and the cylinder head by a bolt.
 The hydraulic valve lifters keep all the parts of the valve train in constant contact.
 Each hydraulic valve lifter acts as an automatic adjuster and maintains zero lash in the valve train.
 This eliminates the need for periodic valve adjustment.